izzatarramsyah/izzatarramsyah-portofolio/pages/portfolio.md

 ## Accounting Web Application for Cooperative

-**Description** : Web application for a cooperative marketplace accountant to check transaction report.
-Accounting Web integrates with Marketplace Web Application seamlessly for real-time transaction tracking.
+**Description** : A web application designed for cooperative marketplace accountants to track and manage financial transactions seamlessly.
+The Accounting Web Application integrates with the Marketplace Web Application in real-time, ensuring accurate and automated transaction recording.

 **Stack** :
 - Frontend & Backend : Codigniter 3